Alyra Biotech

 It was time for new ways to treat pain, especially pain in women.

-In addition to gynaecological concerns, Alyra Biotech’s products have potential to benefit conditions including Irritable Bowel Syndrome, Painful Bladder Syndrome, Migraine, fatigue, anxiety and depression.
+In addition to gynaecological concerns, Alyra Biotech’s products have potential to benefit conditions including Irritable Bowel Syndrome, pelvic pain, headache, and mood disorder.
 These conditions are all more common in women than men, and more common in women with severe period pain.

-Alyra Biotech collaborates with TekCyte Limited, the University of Adelaide, Prestidge Group University of South Australia, SAHMRI and the Pelvic Pain Foundation of Australia.
+Alyra Biotech collaborates with TekCyte Limited, the University of Adelaide, the University of South Australia, SAHMRI and the Pelvic Pain Foundation of Australia.

-The Alyra Biotech Advisory Board is privileged to include Professor Mark Hutchinson, Professor Paul Rolan, Dr Annalisa Jenkins, Ms Kathy Allen, Ms Karin Innes, Ms Nina Stenroos and Dr Pirjo Kortesuo.
+The Alyra Biotech Advisory Board is privileged to include Professor Mark Hutchinson, Dr Annalisa Jenkins, Ms Kathy Harrison, Ms Kathy Allen, Ms Karin Innes, Ms Nina Stenroos, Dr Pirjo Kortesuo and Mr Harri Jukarainen.

 To find out more about the Alyra Biotech Clinical Trial, visit our website.